serviceprototypinglab/cndbbench/README.md

       (without the data.
 For get the data we will use the correct file JSON for each table.)

 You have different options for the dataset:
     - Your own data.
-You must create the json files and configurate the selects test to adapt to the new data.
+You must create the json files and configure the selects test to adapt to the new data.
     - Use the generic data.
 Using GenerateData.py you can generate data and decide about its size.

 ## Results